ActivandoIdeas/Functional-Programming/README.md

 # Functional-Programming

-Functional programming with Python - Examples
+Functional programming with Python

+This repository contains examples for:

+* Functions in functions
+* Lambdas
+* Map, Filter and Reduce